September 26, 2023

-The global liquidity squeeze has driven assets to new lows and continues to erode markets.
+The global reduction in liquidity has led to a decline in assets to new lows and continues todestroymarkets.
 From central bank balance sheets to the M2 money supply, how does this all affect bitcoin?

 One of the most important factors in any marketis liquidity, which can be defined in different ways.
 In this article, we will talk about some ways to think about global liquidity and its impact on bitcoin.